 In June 2019, Hull City Council approved a joint proposal by Wykeland and Princes Quay to build a 9-storey 150-bed hotel with a rooftop bar in the area south of the arena, in front of the Princes Quay car park.
 Work to relocate the Earl De Grey pub and Castle Street Chambers – two historical grade II listed buildings – began in October last year as they’ll be located next to the hotel.

-The larger ‘Staples’ site opposite the arena is set to bring larger retail units to the city centre but no plans have been submitted as yet, that we know of.
+The larger ‘Staples’ site opposite the arena was set to bring larger retail units to the city centre but no plans have been submitted as yet, and rumour is that it could be the site for the new Ice Arena which is no longer part of Albion Square (see below).

 Dock Office Row